 Crucial situations still loom: bureaucratic corruption, Xinjiang separatism, human rights, uncertainty regarding Taiwan and Tibet, a huge migrant-worker population, nationwide pollution, urban overcrowding, inflation and an economy in danger of overheating are among the problems that China must resolve in order to achieve its aims.

-Beijing achieved its goal of being in the international spotlight when it hosted the Olympic Games in the summer of 2008—the world's first attempt at an ecofriendly Olympics and now the second most expensive on record, costing around 1.5 trillion yuan.
+Beijing achieved its goal of being in the international spotlight when it hosted the Olympic Games in the summer of 2008—the world's first attempt at an ecofriendly Olympics and among the most expensive on record, costing around 1.5 trillion yuan.
 That was an affirmation to China of its status as a modern nation, ready to sit at the table with the other major countries of the world.
 But the question is, at what price?
 Beijing residents and visitors together mourned the death of many of Beijing's most charming historic areas, bulldozed to make way for the construction of glass and steel symbols of modernization as the city turned a new face to the world.
 The changes will continue to shape the city's character for decades to come.

 Visitors should make the Forbidden City, the Great Wall, the Summer Palace, the Temple of Heaven, and the Drum Tower and Bell Tower their top priorities, along with the Olympic Park for sports fans.
 Other temples may be of interest, too.
 Confucianism, Taoism and Buddhism have flourished alongside one another since the first century.
 Most temples and monasteries were damaged during the Cultural Revolution, but several, including the Lama Temple and nearby Confucius Temple, have been repaired and are worth seeing.